ewencai/GIFtoolsCookbook/content/AtoZ/em1dfm/index.rst

 Here, we demonstrate the interpretation of FEM data through both independent 1D inversions and with a laterally constrained pseudo-3D inversion approach.
-Although full 3D FEM inversion algorithms have been developed, computer processing limitations still persist.
+Although full 3D FEM inversion algorithms have been developed, computing resources and processing time are often limiting factors.
 Meanwhile 1D and laterally constrained pseudo-3D inversion approaches are computationally fast algorithms and capable of recovering bulk information about 3D conductivity and susceptibility structures.
 The tutorial for the EM1DFM inversion code is split into three parts:

     .. toctree::
        :maxdepth: 1